What is the NCAA Medical Monitoring Program?

 The Medical Monitoring Program will screen eligible student-athletes for post-concussion symptoms as well as cognitive, mood, behavioral, and motor problems that may be associated with mid- to late-life onset brain diseases (for example, Alzheimer’s disease).
 Former student-athletes may qualify for up to two medical evaluations during the 50-year Medical Monitoring period.

-The adult providers at ANH are contracted to administer the neurocognitive assessment component of the medical evaluations at no cost to a qualified student-athlete.
-To determine if you are eligible for the Settlement visit:
+All of the adult service clinical staff at ANH are contracted to administer the neurocognitive assessment component of the medical evaluations at no cost to a qualified student-athlete.
+To determine if you are eligible for the Settlement visit: https://www.collegeathleteconcussionsettlement.com/Registration